 There is a lack of definition of common established standards for data gathering or storage for metadata management.
 No data models are outlined here.

-Data exchange, storage, and archiving takes place mainly over email.
+Data exchange, storage, and archiving take place mainly over email.
 Strategic decisions are often made without enough information.

 Action Items: With no awareness about any data governance policies in place, the system architects and strategy planners need to educate the business and IT leaders about the value of EIM.